DrKingShultz/Real-Time-Latent-Consistency-Model/README.md

 suggested_hardware: a10g-small
 ---

-# Real-Time Latent Consistency Model
+# Real-Time Latent Consistency Model with Desktop Capture

 # I've made several changes to the main branch for this Repo.